|CNY Hiking HOME PAGE

 From the North, take NY 414 South to Hector, NY (Exit 41 off I-90).
 In Hector, 0.5 miles past Wickham’s Plaza, turn left onto County Route 2, the second asphalt road on the left.
 Follow CR 2 for 4.0 miles until you reach the Blueberry Patch Campground and parking area.

-Hiking trails in the Finger Lakes National Forest
+Hiking Trails in Finger Lakes National Forest

-Loop Hikes in the National Forest
+Popular Loop Hikes in Finger Lakes National Forest

 Burnt Hill Loop Southslope Loop Chicken Coop Loop Butcher Hill Loop

 |North Country Trail in CNY